savmcnair/MWF_HW2/README.md

 Done in master_script.

 *• two version of the report, one showing no R code (for policy makers) and one that also shows your code (for statisticians) (10%)*
+I created separate scripts so I could alter the output of the code in the pdfs using include=FALSE.
+These are stored in outputs.

 *3. Country level automated report in html.*
 *• the 33 reports and the syntax that produces them (20%)*